Abdurauf1/random-color-generator/README.md

 ### About

 This project created with HTML, CSS and JavaScript.
-It generates random colors in HEX, RGB and RGBA
+It generates random colors in HEX, RGB and RGBA.

 #### Live: https://abdurauf1.github.io/random-color-generator/